Frederick Barnett Kilmer: Professional career

 Kilmer supported the Republican Party, and belonged to two clubs, the Chemists of New York City and the Union of New Brunswick.
 He was also a vestryman for the Christ Episcopal Church and member of the standing committee of the Diocese of New Jersey.
 He had previously studied at the Wyoming Seminary at Kingston, Pennsylvania.

 Kilmer practiced his pharmacology in Binghamton, New York, Plymouth, Pennsylvania and Morristown, New Jersey; before moving to New Brunswick, New Jersey where he managed his own pharmacy.

 Kilmer was a foundation employee of the pharmaceutical company Johnson and Johnson in 1886, and was an early advocate of the First Aid movement.

 Publications

-Kilmer published a booklet, Methods of Antiseptic Wound Treatment in 1888, popularizing the knowledge of antiseptic methods for treating wounds with an appendix of appropriate company products, and co-wrote the "Standard First Aid Manual" in 1901 also for the company.
+Kilmer published a booklet, Modern Methods of Antiseptic Wound Treatment in 1888, popularizing the knowledge of antiseptic methods for treating wounds with an appendix of appropriate company products, and co-wrote the "Standard First Aid Manual" in 1901 also for the company.

 Directorship

 Kilmer severed his connection with his pharmacy in 1889 on becoming director of the Scientific Laboratories of Johnson & Johnson until his death in 1934.

 Kilmer was subsequently responsible for Johnson & Johnson's Baby Powder.
 In those early days, the company made medicated plasters which could irritate when removed.
 He suggested sending customers a small container of Italian talc to soothe their skin.
 Satisfied customers soon discovered the powder also soothed their babies' bottoms, and in 1893 the company sold the first tins of the famous baby powder.